picobyte/Il_principle/README.md

 it compiled but still didn't run since mono does not support the WPF in use by HHS+.
 Don't know how to fix it in csharp.

-A principle is headmaster, but Il Principe is a 16th-century guide by Machiavelli:
-*The descriptions within Il Principe (the prince) have the general theme of accepting that the aims of princes – such as glory and survival – can justify the use of immoral means to achieve those ends.*
-Strauss, Leo (1987)

 (c) picobyte, 2017, GPL2